 to hold these kind of rallies.
-Mrs. Lohoefener said she's seen on the news and read about that other cities are having rallies.
-She said she isn't sure what the essence of those rallies are if it's just to air complaints or to express the love for this country.
+Mrs. Lohoefener said she's seen on the news and read about other cities having rallies.
+She said she isn't sure what the essence of those rallies is, whether it's just to air complaints or to express a love for this country.

-ers expressing their love for this country.
+this country.
 On the other side, she suggested, they should write their concerns about what's going on in the country today.

-Everyone is invited to meet at Mrs. Lohoefener encourages Avenue and Commercial Street, Republican-versus-Democrat, but a drink.
+Everyone is invited to meet at Mrs. Lohoefener said she en- Avenue and Commercial Street, Republican-versus-Democrat, but a drink.

-There is a national movement people to make signs and post- then walk down Main Street car- time for everyone to come together rying their signs and placards, then back up to the park.
+There is a national movement courages people to make signs and then walk down Main Street car-time for everyone to come together posters expressing their love for rying their signs and placards, then back up to the park.
 The walk will be followed by the United Methodist Church praise band leading the signing of patriotic songs.
-The idea of the "Oberlin Tea Parthe gazebo on the corner of Penn ty," said Mrs. Lohoefener, isn't to be erages if they want something to and express their feelings.
+The idea of the "Oberlin Tea Parand express their feelings.